EventStore/documentation/docs/server/5.0/server/installation/deploy-kubernetes-aks.md

 ```

 The upgrade command silently upgrades all the pods one by one
 without downtime.
-Helm takes care of attaching the existing volumes
-to the new pods during the upgrade.
+Helm takes care of attaching the existing volumes to the new pods during the upgrade.

-#### Rollback to a previous version
+### Rollback to a previous version

-To rollback to a previous version, first use the following command to
+To rollback to a previous version, first use the following command to display the history:
-display the history

 ```shell
 helm history eventstore
 ```

-And the following command to rollback to a specific revision
+And the following command to rollback to a specific revision:

 ```shell
 helm rollback eventstore 1
 ```

-#### Delete resources
+### Delete resources

-To delete all resources associated with the EventStore installation use the following command:
+To delete all resources associated with the EventStoreDB installation use the following command:

 ```shell
 az aks delete -n {clustername} -g {groupname}